Gautham-G/DocumentQA/Readme.md

-# Experiments on using Langchain to do question answering.
+# Experiments on using Langchain to do question answering over custom documents.

 Comments :
 * Super intuitive & easy to use!